aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/datalabels/read-axis-labels-after-calculating-the-chart/_index.md

 ## **Possible Usage Scenarios**

 You can read axis labels of your chart after calculating its values using the [**Chart.Calculate()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/chart/calculate/) method.
-Please use the [**Axis.GetAxisTexts()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/axis/getaxistexts/) method for this purpose that will return the list of axis labels.
+Please use the [**Axis.GetAxisTexts()**](https://reference.aspose.com/cells/cpp/aspose.cells.charts/axis/getaxistexts/) method for this purpose, which will return the list of axis labels.

 ## **Read Axis Labels after Calculating the Chart**

 Please see the following sample code that loads the [sample Excel file](ReadAxisLabels.xlsx) and reads the category axis labels of the chart in the first worksheet.
 It then prints the values of the axis labels on the console.
-Please see the console output of the sample code given below for a reference.
+Refer to the console output of the sample code given below for reference.

 ## **Sample Code**